DFKI-NI/mobipick/README.md

 rosservice call /mobipick/continue_statemachine
 ```

-There exists also an analogous demo using a behavior tree instead of a state machine.
+There exists also an analogous demo using [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP)
-The BehaviorTree.CPP implementation doesn't support pausing as easily, however, so this functionality is removed.
+instead of a state machine.
+The implementation doesn't support pausing as easily, however,
+so this functionality is removed.
-The graphical editor BehaviorTree.CPP/Groot is directly supported in this demo.
+The graphical editor [Groot](https://github.com/BehaviorTree/Groot) is directly supported in this demo.
-To see its visualization, run `rosrun groot Groot`
+To see its visualization, run `rosrun groot Groot` and connect the monitor with default settings
-and connect with default settings after the behavior tree started.
+after the behavior tree started.

 ```bash
 roslaunch mobipick_gazebo mobipick_moelk.launch